zackhitch/bloomtech-challenge-remix/README.md

 ### Using a Template

-When you ran `npx create-remix@latest` there were a few choices for hosting.
+When starting with `npx create-remix@latest` there were a few choices for hosting.
 You can run that again to create a new project, then copy over your `app/` folder to the new project that's pre-configured for your target server.

 ```sh
 cd ..